A Neocate Baby Formula Lawsuit Could Be Right for You

 An innocent family member was a suspect of child abuse before finding out that Neocate can weaken children’s bones and cause them to break more easily.
 In this specific case, a 2-year-old girl had medical complications and had to be exclusively fed Neocate.
 The child suffered bone fractures that raised suspicion that child abuse was involved.
 Child Protective Services investigated the child’s environment and found no serious or immediate risk of harm.
 In the hospital, the child was found to have hypophosphatemic rickets “likely due to Neocate usage.”
 The researchers emphasized the importance of carefully monitoring minerals in children fed with products like Neocate.

 In 2018, a Mississippi man was suspected of child abuse when his Neocate-fed son with cerebral palsy suffered fractures.
 Child Protective Services was investigating the man when the man’s daughter saw a commercial for Neocate-related lawsuits on TV.
 It was then that they realized they may have a potential lawsuit against Nutricia.
-Click here for their shocking story.
+See the shocking story.

 Our Neocate Lawyers May Be Able to Help – Get a Free Case Evaluation